keyboardturner/WoWMapUprezTBC/README.md

 	AlteracValley
 	ArathiBasin
 	WarsongGulch
+	NetherstormArena (Eye of the Storm)
 </details>

 # Q&A:

 Q: "Where are the Raid / Dungeon maps?"

-> A: Those did not exist in Classic and it would be very difficult to implement.
+> A: Those did not exist in Classic nor in Burning Crusade and it would be very difficult to implement.
 Technically possible with very complicated coding and math skills, but not something I wish to tackle.
 If somebody else wants to make the code basis, I can create the maps.
 Otherwise, no.

 Q: "How long did this project take?"

-> A: Approximately 17 hours to upscale & convert.
-The process is automated, so my own personal time is about 2 hours.
-I make my laptop take breaks so not to stress the hardware too long.
+> A: Approximately 35 minutes to upscale & convert.
+The process is automated, so my own personal time is about 10 minutes.
+I am using a new computer, which drasatically reduced the time needed to uprez.

-Q: "What are the specs of the laptop?"
+Q: "What are the specs of the new computer?"

-> A: [i7-4720HQ CPU @ 2.60GHz](https://www.cpubenchmark.net/cpu.php?cpu=Intel+Core+i7-4720HQ+%40+2.60GHz&id=2448), 16 GB DDR3 RAM, [GTX 960M](https://www.videocardbenchmark.net/gpu.php?gpu=GeForce+GTX+960M&id=3176)+Intel(R) HD Graphics 4600.
-It's moderately powerful, a bit on the low/cheap end in regards to gaming laptops.
-It's sufficed for the past 5 years or so.
-I would get a better machine, but at the time of writing this I'm entrenched in college work.
+> A: [AMD Ryzen 7 1700X](https://www.cpubenchmark.net/cpu.php?cpu=AMD+Ryzen+7+1700X&id=2969), 32 GB DDR3 RAM, [GTX 1060](https://www.videocardbenchmark.net/gpu.php?gpu=GeForce+GTX+1060&id=3548).
+It's decently powerful and was gifted to me by a friend (which I've very thankful for in this GPU shortage time).
+It has boosted my working process by quite a decent amount.

 Q: "Why was this made?"